JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 }
 ```

-Both projects use roughly the same amount of code but in _completely_ different ways:
+Both projects use a fair bit of code but in _completely_ different ways:

 * The Eleventy version configures parameters for a feed-generation system whose internal workings are opaque to you.
 Your ability to customize that feed is limited to the extent the plugin's developers have correctly anticipated your needs.
 * The Origami version creates a feed from scratch.
 That fragment above is _doing the work the Eleventy plugin does_.
 If you want it to do something different, you retain the possibility to change it.

 This is the same difference between looking at numbers in Intuit QuickBooks and Microsoft Excel.
 The former is configured; the latter lets you code whatever you want.
 Configuration is generally sold as simpler than coding — but in my experience coding is actually simpler than configuration.

+A long-term advantage of coding things is that you're learning transferrable knowledge.
+Your potential mastery of the Eleventy RSS plugin data schema won't help you in a different blog tool, or even a different Eleventy plugin.
+In contrast, learning an interchange format like RSS or (here) JSON Feed is knowledge you can apply elsewhere, as are the data manipulation techniques employed in the code above.

 ## Code is more expressive than configuration

 Another advantage of code over configuration is expressiveness: the degree to which you can express your ideas without limits.

-In this experiment, I could easily use Origami to work with the Eleventy sample blog's preferred folder layout, in which:
+In this experiment, I could easily use Origami to work with the Eleventy sample blog's preferred folder layout:

 * Posts are stored in a top-level `content` folder, like `content/firstpost.md`.
 * Posts with images are stored in a subfolder holding both the post (`content/fourthpost/fourtpost.md`) and associated images (`content/fourthpost/possum.png`).

-I've never used this particular layout for a project, but in code it was fairly straightforward to support.
+I've never used this particular layout for a project, but in code it was fairly straightforward to implement.

-This is worth pointing out because different folder-based, configuration-focused tools will generally impose particular demands on how you set things up.
+I point this out because folder-based, configuration-focused tools will impose particular demands on how you organize your content.
 I have no idea whether it would be possible to configure Astro, say, to work with the particular `content` folder layout of this Eleventy project.

-Moreover, tools like Eleventy and Astro impose very specific ideas about where you should put your source files.
-In the Origami project, there's nothing special about the way the source files are organized; you could restructure the source code any way that makes sense to you.
+Tools like Eleventy and Astro also impose very specific ideas about how you organize your source files.
+You might not care about that, or may you care about that a lot.
+In the Origami project, there's nothing special about the way the source files are organized; structure the source code however makes sense to you.

+Note: _both approaches require too much code!_ I hope someday you can make a great blog for yourself with little or no coding that is nevertheless under your complete control and isn't ransoming your own writing with a subscription.

+But we have to start somewhere.
+Given that today both projects have to start with a bunch of code, you might as well think about what code you want to have to learn and tinker with.

 ## Assessment

 If you're shopping for a blogging tool, I'd encourage you to find something that's simple enough that you understand it.

-Because I think the conciseness of code can reflect the simplicity of the approach, I totaled the size of all source files in each project: configuration code, data, scripts, and templates.
+I think the conciseness of code can reflect the approximate simplicity of the approach, so I totaled the size of all source files in each project: configuration code, data, scripts, and templates.
 (I did not count markdown content as source, and in any event both projects use the same markdown.)

 Both projects are fairly concise.
 Eleventy has a hidden advantage: its folder structure implicitly encodes meaning that Origami must explicitly state in code.
 Nevertheless, the Origami version is distinctly smaller:

 ![](/images/2026/03/sourceSize.png)

-Performance should be a secondary concern when evaluating blogging tools; most static site generators are fast enough.
+Performance should probably be your secondary concern when evaluating blogging tools; most static site generators are fast enough, especially for personal sites.

-That said, I timed some builds of both approaches via `time npm run build` on a 2024 MacBook Air M3.
-I threw the first time away, then averaged the `real` time of the next three builds.
+That said, I timed builds of both approaches via `time npm run build` on a 2024 MacBook Air M3.
+I threw the first (longest) time away, then averaged the `real` time of the next three builds.

 Both tools build this tiny blog project in less than a second:

 ![](/images/2026/03/buildTime.png)

 Origami comes out ahead here, but again performance shouldn't be your primary concern.
 (I'm nevertheless happy to see Origami perform so well.
-That's not a reflection of coding prowess; it means Origami's fundamental approach is precisely suited for this task.)
+That's not a reflection of coding prowess; Origami's fundamental approach is precisely suited for this task.)

+## Conclusion

+After conducting this experiment, I stand by my conclusion from last year's comparison of Web Origami with Astro:

+> _I myself prefer solutions that are more explicit and less magic._

+I don't know the Eleventy team, but from what I can tell, they seem like perfectly nice people who care deeply about their tool.
+If you end up using Eleventy for your site, chances are it'll work out just fine.

+If you're interested in trying Origami for a blog, I think you'll like it.
+You can start with the corresponding [`origami-blog-start`](https://github.com/WebOrigami/origami-blog-start) template projecct.

 ## Appendix